Passa al contenuto principale

 Target

 This MOOC is open and free for all stakeholders involved in land use and land management in Europe.
 It is designed for government agencies, cities, research organisations, NGOs, companies, and practitioners working on sustainability, climate adaptation, biodiversity, or spatial planning.
+The course is also suitable for students and professionals seeking to better understand European land-use dynamics and emerging policy and management challenges.

 Outcomes